 Watching the fake marketing video was pretty exciting.
 So exciting, in fact, that major tech sites like Mashable, Slashgear and others originally announced the product as real, and then later had to recount the claim and apologize for their mistake.
-It was an odd error, considering that there really is a Google product called Google Gesture Search, which lets you draw gestures onto your mobile screen to search contacts, bookmarks and more.
+It was an odd error, considering that there really is a Google product called Google Gesture Search [No Longer Available], which lets you draw gestures onto your mobile screen to search contacts, bookmarks and more.

 Regardless, the Berghs students’ concept presented a remarkable idea, leading to the question – could it be possible to create such an app for real?